dalehenrich/RowanSample9/README.md

 # RowanSample9 - spec_0061
+Package Group Example 1: define using only packages, including references to conditional packages.
 Start with master; create a collection of classes and packages to populate the following packageGroups: Projects, Loader, Rowan, Examples, Tests, and WorkGroups; where Loader will reference all packages directly, including a couple of platform specific packages; WorkGroups contains a developer defined set of packages that represent a personal working set and will contain at least one package that is not already in a group plus at least one package that IS already in a group.
 ```
 RwLoadSpecificationV2 {
 	#specName : 'spec_0061',